ployground/ploy/README.rst

 short-lived and normally trigger warnings, especially, if you are using elastic IPs.

-  Note:: it does so not by simply turning off these checks, but by transparently updating its own fingerprint list (it relies on the console output of the instance to provide the fingerprint via the AWS API, some images may not be configured to do so) when adding new instances.
+  Note:: it does so not by simply turning off these checks, but by transparently updating its own fingerprint list using mechanisms provided by the backend plugins.

 The easiest scenario is simply to create an SSH session with an instance.
 You can either use the ssh subcommand of the aws tool like so::